JayanSmart/HideAndSeek/README.md

 # HideAndSeek
-Play the classing hide and seek.
+Play the classic hide and seek game as either the hider or the seeker.